CCurl/c3/README.md

 - The Linux version is 64-bit but can also be 32-bit.
 - This is a byte-coded implementation.
 - Very few primitives are built into the base executable.
-- The rest is built using those primitives (see core.f).
+- The rest is built using those primitives (see core.c3).
 - This is a toolkit to create any environment the programmer desires.
     - For example, the standard Forth IF/THEN is defined as follows:
     - : if (jmpz) c, here 0 , ; immediate